Plastic Assault

 Key tracks

-Listeners can discover the powerful industrial rock of Plastic Assault by tuning into the radio stations featured on our website.
-Their discography is regularly played on various independent music and alternative rock stations available on onairium.com, providing the perfect platform to experience their confrontational and compelling sound.
+Listeners can discover the powerful electro-punk of Plastic Assault by tuning into the radio stations featured on our website.
+You can hear their essential tracks and latest releases broadcast on the independent music radio stations available on onairium.com.